-The tours are about one hour in length and include stairs and two ten-minute walks on Cranbrook's campus.
+The tours are at least 75 minutes in length and include stairs and two ten-minute walks on Cranbrook's campus.
 Tours take place rain or shine.
 To protect the carpeting and flooring in Saarinen House, you will be asked to remove your shoes and wear booties that will be provided.

 Public Tour Fees: ArtMembers and Patrons of the Cranbrook Center for Collections and Research free; $10 Adults; $8 Seniors (65+); and $6 children and full-time students with ID.
 Saarinen House Tours include admission to Cranbrook Art Museum.
 Please call 248-645-3320 to make a reservation.

 A limited number of Private Tours of Saarinen House are available May through October, with at least three weeks advance notice.
 Private Tour Fees: $10 ArtMembers; $15 Adults and Seniors; and $10 full-time students with ID (with a minimum Private Tour group fee of $100).
 To inquire about the availability of a Private Tour, please call 248-645-3319.